HewlettPackard/Docker-Synergy/ops/README.md

 <p class="p">HPE Enterprise Containers as a Service with Docker EE is ideal for customers
 migrating legacy applications to containers, transitioning to a container DevOps development model or needing a hybrid environment to support container and non-containerized applications on a common VM platform.
-HPE Enterprise Containers as a Service with Docker EE provides a solution for IT operations, addressing the need for a production-ready environment that is easy to deploy and manage.  </p>
+This Reference Configuration provides a solution for IT operations, addressing the need for a production-ready environment that is easy to deploy and manage.  </p>

 <p class="p">This document describes the best practices for deploying and operating HPE Enterprise
-Containers as a Service with Docker EE.
+Containers as a Service with Docker Enterprise Edition (EE).
 It describes how to automate the provisioning of the environment using a set of Ansible playbooks.
 It also outlines a set of manual steps to harden, secure and audit the overall status of the system. </p>